-In 1911 the number of people living in the parish was 1150 (a century later it was 1679) and it is fair to assume that by the time war broke out three years later, numbers would have been relatively similar.
-Platt was largely an agricultural community, however there was also a brickworks, flour and paper mills, and an established quarry.
+In 1911 the number of people living in the parish was 1150 (a century later it was 1679), and it is fair to assume that by the time war broke out three years later, numbers would have been relatively similar.
+Platt was primarily an agricultural community; however, there was also a brickworks, flour and paper mills, and an established quarry.
 In 1912 the local children began attending a new school, which was built along the modern-day Maidstone Road and had replaced an older building situated adjacent to the church.

-In the years immediately preceding the war, Platt rarely made the headlines, however when it did, the stories often involved the sudden (and usually tragic) passing of a local resident.
-One such story reported the demise of Mr George Ernest Hide of Platt Flour Mills, who had been found dead in bed at his home in Mill House during early December 1913.
-A subsequent inquest held at the Brickmakers Arms recorded that beside George’s body, placed upon a chair, was a burnt down candle and a tumbler containing a few drops of pinkish fluid.
-The nature of this liquid was not immediately identified, however it soon became apparent that George had died by poisoning from carbolic acid, which at the time was a common remedy prescribed in diluted form for indigestion.
+In the years immediately preceding the war, Platt rarely made the headlines; however, when it did, the stories often involved the sudden (and usually tragic) passing of a local resident.
+One such article reported the demise of Mr George Ernest Hide of Platt Flour Mills, who was found dead in bed at his home in Mill House during early December 1913.
+A subsequent inquest held at the Brickmakers Arms recorded that next to George’s body, placed upon a chair, was a burnt down candle and a tumbler containing a few drops of pinkish fluid.
+The nature of this liquid was not immediately identified; however, it soon became apparent that George had died by poisoning from carbolic acid, which at the time was a common remedy prescribed in diluted form for indigestion.
 The jury gave a verdict of death resulting from ‘misadventure’.

-The final mention of Platt in the press before war broke out was on 3 July 1914, and covers a bazaar in the Vicarage Gardens that was held in aid of the Platt New Church School and the Parish Room.
-The two-day event was hosted by the Rev. Brand, and opened by the wife of the Bishop of Rochester.
+The final mention of Platt in the press before war broke out was on 3 July 1914 and reports a bazaar in the Vicarage Gardens held in aid of the Platt New Church School and the Parish Room.
+The two-day event was hosted by the Rev. Brand and opened by the wife of the Bishop of Rochester.
 An unnamed gentleman reputedly came forward and bought the old school for £200 (almost £21,000 today) which was used to settle the remaining balance on the new building, which had cost £1,250 in 1912 (about £129,000.)
-The following year the school planned to buy back the old building, at a cost of £400, however the war appears to have put pay to that idea.
+The following year the school planned to buy back the old building for £400; however, the war appears to have put pay to that idea.

-At 11 p.m. on 4 August 1914, Britain entered a state of war with Germany.
-Within hours of waking the following morning, men from the parish who had previously been in the military, and were now in the Army Reserve, began receiving mobilization notices and made preparations to rejoin their old regiments.
-By the end of August five Platt men had already been sent overseas with the British Expeditionary Force, and by the end of September 22 men from the parish had answered Kitchener’s call to King and Country and enlisted, with the number almost doubling by the end of the year.
+At 11:00 pm on 4 August 1914, Britain entered a state of war with Germany.
+Within hours of waking the following morning, men from the parish who had previously been in the military, and were now in the Army Reserve, began receiving mobilisation notices and made preparations to rejoin their old regiments.
+By the end of August five Platt men had already been sent overseas with the British Expeditionary Force, and by the end of September, 22 men from the parish had answered Kitchener’s call to King and Country and enlisted, with the number almost doubling by the end of the year.

 By the start of 1915, Platt had sent thirteen soldiers to the Western Front, with one, Alfred Leonard Parris of the Grenadier Guards, attaining the double-distinction of being the first to arrive in France, but also the first to lose his life as a result of the war.

-Fifty-seven men from Platt entered all theatres of war involving British forces during 1915, with the majority being posted to France & Flanders.
-A number of those who had rushed to enlist in the early days faced the enemy for the first time at the Battle of Loos in late September, at which two local friends, who had enlisted together, were killed in action.
-Four others took part in the ill-fated campaign at Gallipoli, with three of those falling in later stages of the war, and the fourth, Ernest Saxby who lived at the Brickmakers Arms, eventually returning home in 1919.
+Fifty-seven men from Platt entered all theatres of war involving British forces during 1915, with the majority posted to France & Flanders.
+A number of those who had rushed to enlist in the early days faced the enemy for the first time at the Battle of Loos in late September, at which two local friends who joined up together, were killed in action.
+Four others took part in the disastrous campaign at Gallipoli, with three of those falling in later stages of the war, and the fourth, Ernest Saxby who lived at the Brickmakers Arms, eventually returning home in 1919.

 Also in 1915, and faced with growing demand for soldiers and the number of men enlisting falling, Prime Minister Herbert Asquith tasked Lord Edward Derby with boosting recruitment into the volunteer army.
 The so-called ‘Derby Scheme’ encouraged men to voluntarily register their name on the principle that once registered they would be called up for service only when necessary.
 As an added incentive married men were advised that they would only be required once the supply of single men was exhausted.
-However, 38 per cent of single men and 54 per cent of married men publicly refused to enlist, and the idea was largely deemed a failure, and eventually abandoned in early December.
-The majority of Platt men who enlisted in 1915 were part of this scheme, with a flurry signing attestation forms in the final month before it was shelved and conscription brought into effect on 27 January 1916.
+However, 38 per cent of single men and 54 per cent of married men publicly refused to enlist, and the idea deemed a failure and eventually abandoned in early December.
+A large number of Platt men who registered in 1915 were part of this scheme, with a flurry signing attestation forms in the final month before it was shelved and conscription brought into effect on 27 January 1916.